ArchangelX360/gradle-icon-generator-plugin/README.md

 ### Known limitations

 - Empty output directory of deleted icons are not cleaned up
 - Incrementality works at file level, not at output icon level.
-Meaning that a change in a file will clean up all previously generated icons _for this file_, and regenerate them.
-The parsing of the input file is unavoidable, so having icon level granularity would avoid some base64 decoding for fields that did not change to the tradeoff of having a mechanism to quickly identify is the base64 string of the field is different from the previous run.
+A change in a file will clean up stale deleted icons only but will regenerate icons that are still in the code, whether they were part of the modification or not.

 ### Decisions